NatLabRockies/opet-firmware/README.md

 - When reading from this command the state of the fan control is returned in string format
     - `MAN ON`, `MAN OFF` - manual control fan turned on or off
     - `AUTO ON`, `AUTO OFF` - automated control with the current active state of the fan control (either it is turned on or off at that moment)
-- The temperature and power threshold values for the automatic fan control can be configure in the EEPROM, see section 5.3.19
+- The temperature and power threshold values for the automatic fan control can be configure in the EEPROM, see [Operating Temperature limits configuration](#operating-temperature-limits-configuration)

 ### PI Driver Control